 Restrictions on consuming and selling tobacco and vaping products

 The consumption of products like tobacco, cannabis, e-cigarettes, and waterpipes is governed by the Smoke-free Places Act, the Tobacco Access Act and the Cannabis Control Act.

 Restrictions for vendors under the Tobacco Access Act include:

 - no selling to minors (youth under 19)

 - keeping products out of view unless the store sells only those products and minors are not permitted entry

 - no signage or advertising outside the store

-As of April 1, 2020, the sale of flavoured e-cigarettes and liquids will also be banned in Nova Scotia.
+As of 1 April 2020 the sale of flavoured e-cigarettes and liquids is also banned in Nova Scotia.